-Your travel trailer is also equipped with the Dexter EZ-Flex Suspension that helps reduce downward force by up to 80 percent, giving you a smoother ride.
+Legacy Elite II models are also equipped with the Dexter EZ-Flex Suspension that helps reduce downward force by up to 80 percent, giving you a smoother ride.

 To help reduce corrosion to the frame, we also install sacrificial zinc-anodes in several locations on the bottom of the frame.
-When two different metals are in contact and subject to corrosion, the current flow between the two metals will cause the least corrosion-resistant Zinc to corrode more and the more corrosion-resistant steel to corrode less.
+When two different metals are in contact and subject to corrosion, the current flow between the two metals will cause the least corrosion-resistant Zinc to corrode more and the more corrosionresistant steel to corrode less.
 This will add years of life to your chassis.